immmdev/Basic-React-project/README.md

 - **Product Title**: Shows the name of the product.
 - **Product Price**: Displays the price of the product.
 - **Product Description**: Provides a brief description of the product.
-- **Responsive Design**: Adapts the layout for various screen sizes to enhance user experience.

 ## Installation